adamgligor/adamgligor.github.io/_posts/2018-11-04-aprilia-pegaso-650-carburettor-removal.md

  1. Remove the side fairings
  2. Disconnect the fuel pipes and sensor
  3. Remove the fuel tank
- 4. Remove the fuel tank suport plate
+ 4. Remove the fuel tank support plate
- 5. Remove the passager steppers
+ 5. Remove the pasager steppers
  6. Remove the exhaust silencers
- 7. Tilt/pivot the rear subrame
+ 7. Tilt/pivot the rear subframe
  8. Loosen the carb fastening collars
  8. Disconnect the choke, acceleration cable
  9. Disconnect the idle screw cable